Belim/support/.github/ISSUE_TEMPLATE/thank-you---support-message.md

 name: Thank You / Support Message
 about: Leave a personal thank you or message to show your support
 title: A Thank You from [YourName/Username]
-labels: ''
+labels: Thank you!
-assignees: ''
+assignees: Belim

 ---

 # 🙏 Thank You for Supporting!

 **Your support means the world to me!**
 If you'd like, please leave your name and a short message here.
-It motivates me a lot!
+Your support is greatly appreciated!

 ---